Yo-yo club: Brazil

 Santa Cruz is traditionally a yo-yo club.
 Playing from 1971 to 1981 on the top flight, since 1982 the club has spent nine seasons in the Brasileirão Série A, 18 seasons in the second division, three in the third division and three in the Brasileirão Série D. Due a severe administrative crisis, the club currently competes at the Campeonato Pernambucano.

 Since 2014, Avaí has been promoted to the top flight on even numbered years and relegated to the second division on odd numbered years.
-Since 2016, Sampaio Corrêa has been relegated to Série C on even numbered years and promoted back to Série B on odd numbered years.
+Since 2016, Sampaio Corrêa has been relegated to Série C on even numbered years and promoted back to Série B on odd number years.

 Since 2005, Coritiba has been relegated to the Brasileirão Série B five times (2005, 2009, 2017, 2020 and 2023), amassing seven relegations from Serie A to Serie B in total, a record high in Brazil.

 Other clubs who recently swung between divisions are América Mineiro, Criciúma, Sport Recife, Náutico, Figueirense, Ponte Preta, Bahia, Vitória, Guarani and Vasco.
 Most of them are from the Northeastern region of Brazil, from Santa Catarina and from smaller cities of São Paulo state.